sreemapriyadharshini/sreemapriyadharshini/README.md

 ---

 ###  Career Objective
-To build a strong foundation in computer science fundamentals and software development, enhance my problem-solving and coding skills, and gain practical experience through projects and internships.
-My goal is to continuously learn new technologies, apply my knowledge to real-world problems, and grow into a responsible and skilled software engineer.
+To build a strong foundation in computer science fundamentals and software development, enhance my problem-solving and coding skills and gain practical experience through projects and internships.
+My goal is to continuously learn new technologies, apply my knowledge to real-world problems and grow into a responsible and skilled software engineer.

 ---